banushanv/whatsapp-clone-web/README.md

     Users will be added in the database after login from gmail.

-    If you want to see the existing users click the search bar.
+    If you want to see the existing users click whatsApp  search bar.

     You can logout by clicking the triple dot menu icon from the top menu sections side.